Technical Assistance and Resources for States

 Use the Station Data for Alternative Fuel Corridors to download data and analyze stations that meet the criteria for corridors and to view potential EV charging and AFCs.

-Contact the Joint Office for technical assistance on EV chargers and zero-emission fueling infrastructure.
+Contact the Joint Office for technical assistance on EV chargers and alternative fueling infrastructure.

 Visit the Alternative Fuels Data Center to access resources and connect with seasoned experts who will help you find answers to technical questions about alternative fuels, advanced vehicles, and alternative fueling infrastructure.